 I want to start off by saying that I love plans and routine.
 I thrive when I know what to expect.
-So, as you can imagine, this whole social-distancing-for-an-undetermined-amount-of-time-oh-and-while-you’re-at-it-cancel-all-plans thing is ruining my whole entire life.
+So, as you can imagine, this whole social-distancing-for-an-undetermined-amount-of-time thing is ruining my whole entire life.
 Also, sometimes I’m dramatic.

-Yesterday afternoon I could tell my family really needed a break from worry and the news.
+Yesterday afternoon I could tell my family really needed a break from worry.
 I decided to use my love of plans to put together something special for my littles and my husband: Dinner Party Night!
 We told the kids to put on a costume and come up with a character and accent before coming to dinner.
 While we ate, we went around the table and each shared who we were, where we were from and tried to stay in character through all of dinner.
 This was going to be so fun.
 Delicious dinner, family time and cute pictures for social media?
 Sign me up.

 Allow me to introduce to you: